 Sometimes even if the damage caused by the tattooing process wasn’t too bad, your body’s response to the wound can dictate how well it heals.

-As your tattoo heals, a layer of scabbing will form over the area to protect it from harmful germs and bacteria whilst the skin below begins to regenerate.
+As your tattoo heals, a layer of scabbing will form over the area to protect it from harmful germs and bacteria while the skin below begins to regenerate.

-Sometimes, this scabbing is quite thick and can be quite easy to get caught in things such as clothing and other materials.
+Sometimes, this scabbing is quite thick and can be quite easy to get caught on things such as clothing and other materials.

 If a scab gets pulled or ripped off prematurely, this can cause enough damage below the skin for scar tissue to form.

 For this reason, you should do whatever you can to prevent the scabs from being pulled.
 And whatever you do, don’t pick at them – just let them fall off on their own when they are ready, no matter how unsightly they may be.

 Due to the scabbing that forms over a new tattoo, the area can become dry and very itchy.
 Scratching your tattoo can rip these scabs off and leave behind small scars.
 Try not to scratch your tattoo at all, and instead, try some of these top tips to help stop tattoo itching.

 When your tattoo becomes infected, it can lead to a whole host of problems, including scarring.